Piano Concerto No. 3 (Ries)

-Piano Concerto No. 3 in C-sharp minor, Op.
+Piano Concerto No. 3 in C♯ minor, Op.
 55, by German composer Ferdinand Ries was written around 1813.
 It was composed in the proto-Romantic style, similar to the concertos of Johann Nepomuk Hummel, and anticipates stylistic developments of future Romantic composers.

 History

 The manuscript bears the notation "St. Petersburg 1812", suggesting it was begun there (Note: But the work may not have been finished there.).
 In any case, it was probably (Note: According to Allan Badley.) begun in 1812 and finished later, and most likely the fifth of Ries's eight piano concertos to be written.
 (Note: Concerto no. 3 refers to the order of publication, not composition, and likewise for all of Ries's concertos.)

 The concerto was not published until 1815, when it was published by N. Simrock in Bonn with a dedication to Muzio Clementi.

 Connection to Franz Liszt

 This piece, according to the diary of Adam Liszt, father of Franz Liszt, was the piano piece being played by Adam which "completely absorbed" Franz in his "sixth year"; following this he incessantly begged to be taught the piano.